 The measurements were conducted at MeteoSwiss' aerological station Payerne (46.812 N, 6.942 E, 491 m a.s.l.) in canton of Vaud, Switzerland.
-The station hosts long-term observations for a variety of programmes like 90 SwissMetNet, ACTRIS (The Aerosol, Clouds and Trace Gases Research Infrastructure), NABEL (National Air Pollution Monitoring Network), BSRN (Baseline Surface Radiation Network), GAW (Global Atmosphere Watch Program) and GRUAN (GCOS Reference Upper-Air Network).
-The station is about 1 km south-east of the rural town of Payerne and roughly 500 m north of a major regional road and about 4 km south of the national highway (A-1) and Payerne military airport (Fig. S1A).
-The city of Payerne has a total area of 24.19 km2 and a population

-- 95 of roughly 10,500 people, in 2023.
+The station hosts long-term observations for a variety of programmes like SwissMetNet, ACTRIS (The Aerosol, Clouds and Trace Gases Research Infrastructure), NABEL (National Air Pollution Monitoring Network), BSRN (Baseline Surface Radiation Network), GAW (Global Atmosphere Watch Program) and GRUAN (GCOS Reference Upper-Air Network).
+The station is about 1 km south-east of the rural town of Payerne and roughly 500 meters north of a major regional road and about 4 kilometers south of the national highway (A-1) and Payerne military airport (Fig. S1).
+The city of Payerne has a total area of 24.19 km2 and a population of roughly 10,500 people, in 2023.
 The Tropospheric Ozone Assessment Report Activity categorized the Payerne station as a rural site, based on satellite-retrieved NO2 column concentrations, the surrounding population density, and the intensity of nighttime lights (Schultz et al., 2017).
 The Payerne site is also part of the European Monitoring and Evaluation Programme (EMEP) (Tørseth et al., 2023).
-EMEP's siting criteria require large spatial representativeness meaning that monitoring sites are only little influenced by local processes such as emissions, 100 sinks, or topographic features, etc. (EMEP/CCC, 2001).
-Consequently, lower aerosol mass concentration compared to the other urban and suburban stations of the NABEL network is observed - an average hourly PM{2.5} concentration of $9.2 \pm 8.0 \,\mu g/m^3$ during our measurement period.
+EMEP's siting criteria require large spatial representativeness meaning that monitoring sites are only little influenced by local processes such as emissions, sinks, or topographic features, etc. (EMEP/CCC, 2001).
+Consequently, lower aerosol mass concentration compared to the other urban and suburban stations of the NABEL network are observed.
 As for the site itself, shown from the land use map (Fig. S1B), croplands and grasslands surround the measurement station resulting in contributions from agricultural practices.
-The station is located slightly uphill and elevated (~40 m) above the adjacent emission - 105 sources (city, roads and airport).
+The station is located slightly uphill and elevated (~40 m) above the adjacent emission sources (city, roads and airport).

-2.2 Measurement instrumentation and details
+100 2.2 Measurement instrumentation and details

 A summary of all instruments used for this study are shown in Table S1.
 The investigated period covers the time between July 2020 and July 2021 when the routinely performed monitoring activities were complemented by additional aerosol number size distribution and NPF analyses.
-All data shown below are reported in Central

-110 European Time (CET; i.e. UTC+1).
+All data shown below are reported in Central European Time (CET; i.e. UTC+1).

-2.2.1 Meteorology and Boundary Layer Height
+105 2.2.1 Meteorology and Boundary Layer Height

 In-situ global radiation, temperature, precipitation, wind speed and wind direction data were obtained from the SwissMetNet (https://opendata.swiss/de/dataset/automatische-meteorologische-bodenmessstationen, last access 26.09.2024), the automatic measurement network of MeteoSwiss.
-Temperature and wind speed profiles originates

-- 115 from the EMER-Met (Emergency Response Meteorology) network.
+Temperature and wind speed profiles originates from the EMER-Met (Emergency Response Meteorology) network.
 The mixing layer height (MLH) was estimated from the temperature profile measured by the MicroWave Radiometer (MWR, HATPRO-G2 produced by RPG Radiometer Physics Gmbh) and the wind speed profiles measured by the Radar Wind Profiler (WP, PCL1300 produced by Degreane) by the bulk Richardson method that takes potential energy and wind shear into account (Collaud Coen et al., 2014).
-During nighttime, when the MLH is lower than the first level of measurement of the MWR, the data are unavailable resulting in a slight overestimation of the average MLH. - 120 Of the F
+During nighttime, when the MLH is lower than the first level of measurement of the MWR, the data are unavailable resulting in a slight overestimation of the average MLH.

-2.2.2 Trace gases
+115 2.2.2 Trace gases